-Fire protection revenue will decline for 2017-18 as the former District 2 contract for \$3,348,154 in 2016-17 will be replaced with property tax revenue in 2017-18 as the District levies its tax rates on the annexed territory.
+Fire protection revenue will decline for 2018-19 as the former City of Newberg contract for \$3,366,703 in 2017-18 will be replaced with property tax revenue in 2018-19 as the District levies its tax rates on the annexed territories.

-The intergovernmental agreement for fire and emergency response services in Newberg provides for both charges for services to Newberg of \$3,366,703 and for the District to bill and receive direct payment of the transport responses as part of the Yamhill County Ambulance Service Area (ASA) assignment.
+Fire and emergency response services in Newberg allows for the District to bill and receive direct payment of the transport responses as part of the Yamhill County Ambulance Service Area (ASA) assignment.
 The District is the assigned provider of ambulance transport within a portion of Yamhill County.
-That is budgeted at \$2,063,759.
+That is budgeted at \$2,197,839.

-Additional program revenue includes estimated revenue from transport billings in Clackamas County where the District serves as a provider under an assigned ASA (\$740,000) and other Mobile Integrated Health contracts with hospitals that contract with the District to work with discharged patients in order to monitor and ensure stable outcomes.
+Additional program revenue includes estimated revenue from transport billings in Clackamas County, where the District serves as a provider under an assigned ASA.
 Revenues are conservatively budgeted in order to manage the District in a financially conservative manner.
 Forecasted expectations are greater than budgeted for transport revenue.